myokit/model-list/README.md

 **Preparation**
 - f recordings in fibres or other multicellular preparations, instead of isolated cells

+**Base**
+A tentative "base" model is indicated.
+This can be a clear ancestor - with many equations and parameters inherited - but also a more vague "inspiration".

 **Code**
 Where possible, indicate whether code is
 - "Original": used by the authors when writing the publication